 - Do NOT place a pillow under the person's head if there is an airways burn.
 This can close the airways.

-- The burn is extensive (the size of your palm or larger).
+- The burn is very large - about the size of your palm or larger

 - The burn is severe (third degree).

 - You aren't sure how serious it is.

 - The burn is caused by chemicals or electricity.

 - The person breathed in smoke.

 - Physical abuse is the known or suspected cause of the burn.